Vision of the cluster

 Advanced decision support environments, in stationary as well as mobile setups, for human interaction and communication are key enabling components in the implementation of increasingly autonomous systems for industrial and societal use.
 It is widely recognized that mission critical decision relies critically on further development of visualization, interaction and communication.
 The research in this cluster addresses some of the underpinning technologies that will take decision support into the autonomy era by leveraging human and machine intelligence in practical applications of highest possible industrial value.
 We see direct use cases of the technologies developed within this cluster in areas such as safety-critical industrial process surveillance, automotive applications, interaction with and visualization of big data from e.g. large scale simulations or high bandwidth sensor networks, and advanced diagnostic support in the medical domain.
 The integration of eye tracking, gestures, and natural languages into natural user interfaces for autonomous systems is an emerging industrial area by itself.
 Likewise are technologies and applications towards new display modalities for augmented reality, screenscape visualization and glasses free 3D display key components in the development of human interaction with autonomous systems.

-SP1 – Image synthesis for machine learning PhD student: Apostoilia Tsirikoglou, Advisors: Jonas Unger, Anders Ynnerman: This sub-project will contribute to the goal of the project by building the underlying theory and software platforms for using synthetic data generated using image synthesis for training machine learning algorithms.
+SP1 – Image synthesis and sensor simulation for machine learning PhD student: Apostoilia Tsirikoglou, Advisors: Jonas Unger, Anders Ynnerman: This sub-project will contribute to the goal of the project by building the underlying theory and software platforms for using synthetic data generated using image synthesis for training machine learning algorithms.
 A strong focus is put on deep learning.
 The project investigates what are the requirements in terms of accuracy in the light transport simulation, which trade-offs can be done, and how training strategies and architectures can be designed to improve the performance of deep neural nets using synthetically generated training data.

 SP2 – Rich and Natural Interaction with High Dimensional Data PhD student: Tomasz Kosiński, Advisors: Morten Fjeld, Marco Fratarcangeli: This sub-project takes a Human-Computer Interaction (HCI) approach on agents for sensor-rich environments.
 Enhancing user capabilities through available, cutting-edge hardware and software solutions is a priority along with the transparency and accessibility of the methods employed.
 An emphasis is put on giving the user a high degree of control on data involved.
 A further aim is to investigate how trust can be improved, and also, how intuitive interaction can be achieved.